-As these revisions to the E-Rate program make clear, the FCC has restructured the program to emphasize access to and support for robust broadband connections for schools and libraries, including internal wireless connections and construction of on-premise and off-premise (laterals) fiber connections.
+With the 2014 Modernization Orders, the FCC restructured the program to emphasize access to and support for robust broadband connections for schools and libraries, including internal wireless connections and construction of on-premise and off-premise (laterals) fiber connections.
 These changes make the program an increasingly important source of support for vital broadband connections; however, participation in the program still requires much advanced planning.
 An application for funding must be submitted months before the funding year, and several steps must occur before the application is submitted.
 In fact, many applicants begin soliciting bids between nine months and one year prior to the funding year.

 Once an applicant begins soliciting bids, it may select a service provider as early as 28 days after the bidding process begins.
 Once the service provider is selected, the applicant and service provider will apply for USAC funding during a defined "application window."
-The application window varies from year to year, but normally opens early in the calendar year of the relevant funding year and lasts until mid to late March.
-The filing window for 2018 opened on January 11.
+The application window varies from year to year.
+This year it is open from January 16 - March 27, 2019.
 Even after a funding application is submitted, it can take USAC months to make a funding determination.
+This entire process takes place on USAC's E-Rate Productivity